rcrowther/django-taxonomy/README.md

 It has no dependencies.
 It has only 500 (or near) lines of core code.
 It has a bone-simple SQL layout, so simple you can fix it with 'dbshell'.
 So if you don't need the weight, but want to catalogue some uploads, or gather pages on a website, you may prefer this.

 ## Overview
-Taxonomy has a model 'TermBase', which you can extend with whatever data you want.
-Every subclass of TermBase becomes a tree of terms.

-The base is called 'Term' because, well, that's the name (sometimes people use 'Node').
-It's not really a Category because the full structure, a Taxonomy, is a tree of Terms, not a freestanding or otherwise organised set of Categories.
-To avoid puzzling end users, I suggest you call all public facing display a 'Category'
+The app is called Taxonomy, because that's what it is, a vocabulary of terms.
+You might think of that as a tree of categories.

+However, I've used the common Python/Django word 'Node' for the category items.

+To make a tree of categories, Taxonomy has a model 'NodeBase'.
+You subclass 'NodeBase' to make a new Model.
+One Model/database table = one tree.

+'NodeBase' can be extended with whatever data you want.
+So your Node (category) can be customised with descriptions, SEO material, external reference numbers, whatever you need to reference and present your material.

+'Node' is not a good name for end users.
+Whenever end users are concerned, I'd use the word 'category'.
+Even in the application help I use the word 'Category'.

-An Element is any Django Model instance attached to a Term.
+Any Node/Category can have Elements attached.
+An Element is any Django Model instance.
 The join is usually through a Foreign key.

 ## If you have done this before